-You can use the 3 x 4 alphanumeric keypad to access your radio's features.
+You can use the 3 x 4 alphanumeric keypad on the keypad microphone to access your radio's features.
 The keypad functions in a manner similar to a standard telephone keypad when entering numeric digits.
 When the keypad is used to edit a list, each key can generate different characters of the alphabet.
 The tables below show the number of times a key needs to be pressed to generate the required character.